tozny/dockerfiles/golang/README.md

 docker-go
 ---------

-Stable Docker container for Go 1.17 built on top of Alpine Linux.
+Stable Docker container for Go 1.21 built on top of Alpine Linux 3.18.